10 Easy Ways To Become An Animal Activist

 - Remember to share the petitions you sign across all your social media pages.

-- Some animal rights organizations, such as Choose Cruelty Free for example, have postcard campaigns and cruelty free shopping guides, which they need the public’s help in spreading around.
+- Some animal rights organizations, have postcard campaigns and cruelty free shopping guides, which they need the public’s help in spreading around.
 Contact the animal rights organizations that you are interested in.
 Ask them if they can send you out any campaign postcards, or flyers, that you can hand out or letterbox drop around your area.

 6. Boycott The Cruelty